Colin Murray: 2009–2013: Departure from Radio 1, move to 5 Live and television career

-As a celebrity contestant/participant on various television shows, Murray has appeared as Mark Knopfler on Celebrity Stars in Their Eyes in 2005, performed in Comic Relief does Fame Academy in 2007, competed in the Celebrity MasterChef in 2009, and been the Dictionary Corner guest on the Channel 4 game show Countdown.
+As a celebrity contestant/participant on various television shows, Murray has appeared as Mark Knopfler on Celebrity Stars in Their Eyes in 2005, performed in Comic Relief does Fame Academy in 2007, competed in the Celebrity MasterChef in 2009, and been a Dictionary Corner guest on the Channel 4 game show Countdown between 2009 and 2020.

-In October 2011 he presented Driving Wars on digital television channel Dave.
+In October 2011, he presented Driving Wars on digital television channel Dave.

 2013–2016: Departure from 5 Live and move to Talksport

-On 22 January 2013 it was announced that Murray would be replaced as presenter of Match of the Day 2 by Mark Chapman, the change commencing at the end of the 2012–13 season.
-At the end of the 2013 season, Colin Murray announced he was leaving BBC Radio 5 Live to host a new mid-morning show from 10 am to 1 pm on its commercial rival Talksport, replacing Richard Keys and Andy Gray, and therefore he would be leaving his Kicking Off show and Fighting Talk.
-His departure from Fighting Talk was the result of a controversy after he joked on the programme about being able to "turn" Claire Balding.
+On 22 January 2013, it was announced that Murray would be replaced as presenter of Match of the Day 2 by Mark Chapman, the change commencing at the end of the 2012–13 season.
+At the end of the 2013 season, Murray announced he was leaving BBC Radio 5 Live to host a new mid-morning show from 10 am to 1 pm on its commercial rival Talksport, replacing Richard Keys and Andy Gray, and therefore he would be leaving his Kicking Off show and Fighting Talk.
+His departure from Fighting Talk was the result of a controversy after he joked on the programme about being able to "turn" Clare Balding.
 Murray expressed deep regret for the line and stated that he did not come up with it, but that it had been written on his autocue.
 In an interview with the Guardian, he said, "The second I said it, I knew it was too much."
 The episode concerned was a special live outside broadcast, as opposed to the usual recorded studio format; consequently, the habitual advance checks on content had not been performed.
-Had it been an ordinary studio broadcast, Murray would have not have approved the joke and would have removed it from the script.
-The episode has been removed from all online playback sources.
+The episode was removed from all online playback sources.

 Murray made his Talksport debut on 12 August 2013 on a new show entitled Colin Murray and Friends.
 Murray hosted alongside Stuart Pearce and Perry Groves on Monday (previously Mike Tindall), Des Kelly and Michael Gray on Tuesday, Steve Bunce and Didi Hamann on Wednesday, Daley Thompson and Danny Murphy on Thursday (previously Kelly Sotherton), and Bob Mills and Perry Groves on Friday.
 The show had features such as top talking points from 10 am to 10:30 am, "Murray Meets.." with a 30-minute interview from 11 am to 11:30 am, a phone-in from 12 pm to 12:30 pm and the Sports Brief from 12:30 pm to 1 pm.

-Despite leaving BBC Radio, he continued hosting the BDO World Darts Championship for BBC Television in January 2014, 2015 and 2016, alongside Bobby George and Talksport commentator Jim Proudfoot (who occasionally guests on his show), and also hosted occasional music programmes for BBC Radio 6 Music.
+Despite leaving BBC Radio, he continued hosting the BDO World Darts Championship for BBC Television in January 2014, 2015 and 2016, alongside Bobby George and Talksport commentator Jim Proudfoot (who occasionally guested on his show), and also hosted occasional music programmes for BBC Radio 6 Music.
 In 2013, he hosted the two NFL International Series Matches for Channel 4, alongside Nat Coombs, Mike Carlson and Vernon Kay, and hosted the 2014 Super Bowl for the channel — its first Super Bowl in 16 years.